Sajanjames12/Sajanjames12/README.md

 - 👋 Hi, I’m Sajan James, @Sajanjames12
-- 🌱 I’m currently learning web development
+- 🌱 I’m currently learning IOS development using Swift.
-- 💞️ I’m looking for a junior role
+- 💞️ I’m looking for a junior role/Internship.
+I am currently in Dublin, Ireland.
 - 📫 You can reach me at Sajanjames12@icloud.com

 <!---